 '''

-void StepperMotorClass::attribute_factory(vector<Tango::Attr > &att
+void StepperMotorClass::attribute_factory(vector<Tango::Attr > &att_list)

-→list)

-2

 {

-3

 att_list.push_back(new PositionAttr());

-4

-5

-Tango::UserDefaultAttrProp def_prop;

-6

-def_prop.set_label("Set the motor position");
+Tango::UserDefaultAttrProp def_prop; def_prop.set_label("Set the motor position"); def_prop.set_format("scientific;setprecision(4)"); '''

-7

-def_prop.set_format("scientific; setprecision(4)");

-8
+3 The StepperMotor class inherits from the DeviceImpl class and therefore is a DeviceImpl

+'''

 Tango::Attr at = new SetPositionAttr();

-9

-at->set default properties (def prop);

-10
+at->set_default_properties(def_prop);

 att_list.push_back(at);

-11

-12

 att_list.push_back(new DirectcionAttr());

-13
+}

 '''

-Line 3: Create the PositionAttr class and store the pointer to this object into the attribute pointer vector.

-Line 5-7: Create a Tango::UserDefaultAttrProp instance and set the label and format properties default values in this object

-Line 8: Create the SetPositionAttr attribute.

-- Line 9: Set attribute user default value with the set_default_properties() method of the Tango::Attr class. - Line 10: Store the pointer to this object into the attribute pointer vector. - Line 12: Create the DirectionAttr class and store the pointer to this object into the attribute pointer vector.
+- Line 3: Create the PositionAttr class and store the pointer to this object into the attribute pointer vector. - Line 5-7: Create a Tango::UserDefaultAttrProp instance and set the label and format properties default values in this object - Line 8: Create the SetPositionAttr attribute. - Line 9: Set attribute user default value with the set_default_properties() method of the Tango::Attr class. - Line 10: Store the pointer to this object into the attribute pointer vector. - Line 12: Create the DirectionAttr class and store the pointer to this object into the attribute pointer vector.